How to hire an eCommerce pod that owns the storefront, the integrations, and the on-call rotation

 What an eCommerce development team actually owns

 In practice, that ownership covers eight artefacts.
 The storefront and content surface — PDP, PLP, cart, header, search, content blocks, the design system that lets the merchandising team launch a campaign without filing a ticket.
 The checkout flow — Shop Pay, custom checkout extensions where the platform allows it, payment-method rotation, fraud-rule integration, address validation, taxes and shipping.
 The integration layer — ERP, OMS, PIM, CDP, marketing automation, loyalty, subscriptions, returns hub, fulfilment to a 3PL or in-house warehouse.
 The B2B surface where it exists — account hierarchy, per-company price lists, quote workflow, punchout, net-terms, draft orders, approvals.
 The headless API layer when one is in scope — storefront API, search service, content fetchers, persisted queries, edge cache rules.
-The performance and Core Web Vitals envelope.
+The performance and Core Web Vitals envelope, including the INP metric that replaced FID in March 2024 and now catches the long input-blocking tasks the old metrics missed.
 The observability story — structured logs, RED metrics per surface, real-user monitoring, error budgets per channel.
 And the peak-season runbook the on-call engineer can find in a single click at 11pm.

 Most outsourcing engagements buy you the first artefact and call it an eCommerce team.
 The bill arrives, the storefront refresh ships, the checkout still loses 30% of carts to the third-party payment iframe, and nine months later the wholesale side is patching ERP CSV imports by hand.
 We treat the eight artefacts above as load-bearing.
 If you do not see the integration layer and the runbook produced inside the first three sprints, the team is shipping themes, not a commerce program.